Deep ReLU networks overcome the curse of dimensionality for bandlimited functions: Approximation properties of deep ReLU networks

 The proof is complete. \end{proof}

-Chebyshev series lies at the heart of polynomial approximation.
-Lipschitz continuous functions $f(x)$ with input $x\in[-M,M]$ have a unique absolutely and uniformly convergent (scaled) Chebyshev series and we write $f(x)=\sum_{k=0}^{\infty}c_kT_k(x/M)$~\cite[Thm.~3.1]{trefethen2013}.
-For analytic functions, the truncated (scaled) Chebyshev series $f_n(x)=\sum_{k=0}^{n}c_kT_k(x/M)$ are \textit{exponentially accurate} approximations \cite[Thm.~8.2]{trefethen2013}.
+Chebyshev series lie at the heart of approximation theory.
+In particular, it is possible to show that Lipschitz continuous functions $f$ with input $x\in[-M,M]$ have a unique absolutely and uniformly convergent Chebyshev series, and we write $f(x)=\sum_{k=0}^{\infty}c_kT_k(x/M)$~\cite[Thm.~3.1]{trefethen2013}.
+For analytic functions, the truncated Chebyshev series defined as $f_n(x)=\sum_{k=0}^{n}c_kT_k(x/M)$ are \textit{exponentially accurate} approximations \cite[Thm.~8.2]{trefethen2013}.